-- Remove the "old" module from the Tool Changer or Utility Coupler, refer to Section 3.2-Master Control/Signal Module Removal for removal procedure. - 2.
-It may be necessary to clean the mounting surface on the valve adapter prior to installing the module in order to remove any debris that may be present. - 3.
+- 1. Remove the "old" module from the Tool Changer or Utility Coupler, refer to Section 3.2-Master Control/Signal Module Removal for removal procedure. - 2.
+Clean the mounting surfaces. - 3.
 Using the ledge feature, place the Master control/signal module on the valve adapter mounting surface.
 Align the control/signal module with the valve adapter using the dowels in the bottom of the ledge feature. - 4.
-If fasteners do not have pre-applied adhesive, apply Loctite 242 to the supplied M6 socket head cap screws., install the (2) M6 socket head cap screws securing the control/signal module to the valve adapter and tighten to 70 in-lbs (7.9 Nm). - 5.
-Connect the RTL1, RTL2, Lock, and Unlock sensor cables to the connectors on the Master module. - 6.
-Connect the power cable to the connector on the Master module.
+Apply Loctite 242 to the (2) M6 socket head cap screws. - 5.
+Install the (2) M6 socket head screws securing the control/signal module to the valve adapter and tighten to 70 in-lbs (7.9 Nm) using a 5 mm Allen wrench.

+- 6. Connect the RTL1, RTL2, Lock, and Unlock sensor cables to the connectors on the Master module. - 7.
+Connect the power cable to the connector on the Master module. - 8.
+Connect the ground to the grounding terminal.